-Retired general medical practitioner and long-standing advocate of LGBTQ+ rights in Singapore, Dr Roy Tan, has filed a constitutional challenge of Section 377A of the Singapore Penal Code.
+Retired general medical practitioner and long-standing advocate of lesbian, gay, bisexual and transgender (LGBT) rights in Singapore, Dr Roy Tan, has filed a constitutional challenge of Section 377A of the Singapore Penal Code.

 The constitutional-era law criminalises acts of “gross indecency between men, with a penalty of up to two years imprisonment.

 In a statement, Dr Tan said he has filed a case at the Singapore High Court to challenge the constitutionality of the law which he described as archaic and discriminatory.

 “This anachronistic law adversely affects the lives of gay men.
 By institutionalising discrimination, it alienates them from having a sense of belonging and purposeful place in our society, and prevents them from taking pride in Singapore’s achievements,” said the 61-year-old who was one of the original organisers of the first PinkDot event in 2009.